-Carers’ social network project launched to reduce isolation26 June 2013
+Carers’ social network project launched to reduce isolation

 From left to right: Caragh Young, young adult carer; Lucinda Godfrey, Dundee Carers Centre Manager; James Simpkins, Abertay University research assistant; Dawn Carmichael, project leader from Abertay University.